Ephem/rollup-plugin-preserve-directives/README.md

 };
 ```

-If you are using a minifier like terser, make sure that is not removing this comment.
+If you are using a minifier like terser, make sure that is not removing the directive again.
 In terser, you can set [`compress.directives`](https://terser.org/docs/api-reference#compress-options) to `false`.

 ## Disabling warnings